Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Related Work

-\PHM{\revise{Spatio-temporal GPU partitioning.}} \revise{ Existing techniques have investigated spatial and temporal partitioning of GPU resources to improve overall utilization~\cite{cgpu,vgpu,mig_gpu,mps_gpu,choi_serving_2022}.
-These techniques are orthogonal to \SysName and can be directly applied, where a physical GPU can be partitioned into multiple virtual instances to enable more target executors in function late binding.
-This approach further improves GPU efficiency, which we leave as a future work.}
+\PHM{\revise{Spatio-temporal GPU sharing.}} \revise{ Existing techniques have investigated the spatial and temporal GPU sharing to improve overall utilization~\cite{cgpu,vgpu,mig_gpu,mps_gpu,choi_serving_2022,han_microsecond-scale_2022,strati2024orion,wu_streambox_2024}.
+These techniques are orthogonal to \SysName and can be directly applied, which allow partitioning a physical GPU into multiple virtual instances to late-bind more functions.}

-\PHM{Large models.} To reduce the swapping overhead of large models, we can cache their partial parameters in GPU memory, which reduces transmission latency at the cost of increased memory footprint.
-Our future work aims to balance the tradeoff between performance and GPU memory cost.
-In addition, large language models have gained much popularity and can exceed the memory capacity of a single GPU, necessitating careful designs of model parallelism and pipeline~\cite{gpt2020,orca2022,sheng2023highthroughput}.
-Supporting these models in serverless cloud can be extremely challenging, which we leave as a future work.

-\PHM{Model swapping from local disk.} For functions with extremely low request rates (e.g., a few requests per hour in Fig.~\ref{fig:motiv_low_rate}), keeping many models in host may even saturate the memory and still lead to resource inefficiency.
-Therefore, the platform can further move those models to local disk, trading the swapping performance for lower keep-alive cost, which we leave for a future work.

 \if 0 \PHM{Operator-level optimizations.} By redirecting CUDA API calls to the server, \SysName obtains the operator-level knowledge when executing a ML model.
 Recent works have proposed to optimize the execution of operators and GPU kernels, such as operator fusion~\cite{TVM2018}, which can be exploited by \SysName to further speed up model inference. \fi